vorburger/LearningMachineLearning/docs/prez/sli.dev/slides.md

 Mobile Phones can ✨ do (~) inference locally, without ☁️ Cloud DC!
 (Interesting for 🔏 Privacy.)

+PS: Reality often is a Pipeline with Workflow of \* N models.

 <!--
 Pictures of digits, cats & dogs, or texts...
 -->